Subscribe

 Surgery

-If the interdigital cyst impairs your pet’s ability to walk, your vet may recommend having it surgically removed.
+If the interdigital cyst impairs your pet’s ability to walk, your vet may recommend surgically removing it.
 CO2 laser therapy is much more efficient since it can remove the cyst without altering your dog’s paw webbing.
 Fusion podoplasty , however, surgically removes the webbing altogether.
-This procedure has some risks, so it’s worth weighing the pros and cons before making your decision.
+This procedure has some risks, so it’s worth weighing the pros and cons before deciding.

 Home remedies

 While you might try an at-home remedy for mild irritation, it’s always best to take your dog for a checkup if you notice any signs of discomfort.
 Interdigital cysts can lead to serious infections, so you don’t want to delay their treatment if an antibiotic is required.
-If it’s only a minor problem or if your vet determines the condition can be treated at home, these remedies may help:
+If it’s a minor problem, your vet may determine that Interdigital cyst dog home treatment is warranted.
+These remedies might help the condition:

 • Apple cider vinegar.
-The kind with the “mother” has a fine reputation for its antibacterial, antifungal, and antiviral properties.
 You can try an ACV foot soak for your pup by combining equal parts apple cider vinegar and warm water.
-Rinse afterwards, and make sure their feet are completely dry.
+Rinse afterward, and make sure their feet are completely dry.

 • Baths.
 An Epsom salt bath can cleanse their pores and soothe their paws.
-Epsom salts commonly contain essential oils, so be sure they don’t contain any toxic ingredients, such as tea tree oil.
+Epsom salts commonly contain essential oils, so be sure they don’t have toxic ingredients, such as tea tree oil.

 Interdigital cyst removal cost

-Interdigital cyst removal costs anywhere from $200 to $1,000 depending on the severity of the condition.
-This is only recommended in severe cases, such as when the dog is struggling to walk.
-CO2 laser therapy is much less invasive, but may cost more.
+Interdigital cyst removal costs anywhere from $200 to $1,000, depending on the severity of the condition.
+This procedure is only recommended in severe cases, such as when the dog is struggling to walk.
+CO2 laser therapy is much less invasive but may cost more.

-Interdigital cysts last anywhere from a couple weeks to a lifetime depending on the cause.
-Early detection and treatment usually leads to a better prognosis, especially if the cyst goes away after a quick course of antibiotics.
-If the cyst isn’t caught early, CO2 laser therapy or surgery may be required.
+Interdigital cysts last anywhere from a couple of weeks to a lifetime, depending on the cause.
+Early detection and treatment usually lead to a better prognosis, especially if the cyst goes away after a quick course of antibiotics.

 Preventing interdigital cysts

 Watch the pavement — While we may be able to slip on shoes and hit the road, your dog’s paws may be searing on the scorching pavement.
-If the air temperature is greater than 65℉, you should always feel the road with your fingers or toes before letting your dog’s paws touch the ground.
+If the air temperature exceeds 65℉, you should always feel the road with your fingers or toes before letting your dog’s paws touch the ground.

-Help them maintain a healthy weight — Feeding a balanced diet and exercising your dog daily can reduce their risk of developing obesity.
+Help them maintain a healthy weight — Feeding your dog a balanced diet and daily exercise can reduce their risk of developing obesity.

 Treat allergies — Recognize the signs of allergies in dogs, such as licking their paws or scratching.
 Talk to your veterinarian about treatment options.